surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p><strong>Do you need to remove duplicate social or SEO meta tags from your webpage?</strong></p>

 The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
 The settings page also provides for the removal of duplicate / conflicting social and SEO meta tags.
 WPSSO SSM filters the webpage dynamically, allowing you to activate / deactivate the add-on to easily enable / disable the removal of old Schema Midata, RDFa, and duplicate meta tags.
-WPSSO SSM filters are *very* fast &mdash; generally running in under 0.003 seconds!
+WPSSO SSM filters are *very* fast - generally running in under 0.003 seconds!

 <h3>Users Love the WPSSO SSM Add-on</h3>

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "This worked great to automatically remove almost 100 invalid microdata markup hentry entries from a divi/woocommerce project, bringing the error count to 0 in Google webmaster tools.
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This worked great to automatically remove almost 100 invalid microdata markup hentry entries from a divi/woocommerce project, bringing the error count to 0 in Google webmaster tools.
 The WPSSO plugin suite is the best out of many SSO solutions I've tried.
 Thank you!" - [marvtech](https://wordpress.org/support/topic/works-great-where-other-solutions-fail/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Fantastic tool and necessary if you want proper schema markup on your website.
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "Fantastic tool and necessary if you want proper schema markup on your website.
 Many themes come with markup that is unnecessary and conflicts.
 This handles that perfectly." - [krisfannin](https://wordpress.org/support/topic/necessary-plugin-for-proper-schema-markup/)

 <h3>WPSSO Core Plugin Required</h3>